DennisSchulmeister/lernspiel.online/PLANNING.md

 ### Short-term improvements

+- [ ] Fixtures for dummy data during development
 - [ ] Automatically fill created_by / modified_by fields in the Admin (and forms in general)
 - [ ] Create admin mixin class for CreatedModifiedByMixin model
 - [ ] Create admin mixin class for EditKeyMixin model
 - [ ] Create model mixin for translation models
-- [ ] Create admin utility to simplify definition semi-nested inlines (see meta model admin)

 ### Website